 NO GUM CHEWING IS ALLOWED ON CAMPUS.
-Any student that is found chewing gum, in class or on campus, will receive one warning and then a Merit Loss.
+Any student that is found chewing gum or eating sunflower seeds, in class or on campus, will receive one warning and then a Merit Loss.

-DISPLAY OF AFFECTION
+DISPLAYS OF AFFECTION

 School is a place of business and should be treated accordingly.
-Display of affection by students is not acceptable and will be issued a Merit Loss.
+Displays of affection by students are not acceptable and will be issued a Merit Loss.